 - To graduate master's level students who are prepared for the job market and equipped to pursue further graduate education.

 The Professional MBA Program at Methodist University offers students a focus on Organizational Management and Leadership with all classes being offered online starting fall 2018.
 Classes are eight-weeks long allowing students to earn their graduate degree in 16 months.
 The program also has an accelerated program, in which qualified Methodist University seniors can begin taking MBA classes concurrently with their undergraduate work.
+The Methodist University Master of Business Administration (MBA) is currently on hiatus status.
+The program is not accepting new student admissions.

 Specially designed, the Master of Education is for students who want to increase their knowledge and skills in the K-12 areas of Literacy (reading), Special Education, Physical Education, or Coaching/Athletic Administration.
 With both one-year and two-year programs, classes combine face-to-face and hybrid instruction.
 Graduates are eligible to apply for NC professional licensure.
 With no deadlines, acceptance of applications occurs throughout the entire year.

 The Master of Justice Administration (MJA) program is targeted toward professionals working in the criminal justice system at the local, county, or state level in North Carolina in middle management positions who want to develop their skills and careers further.
 The MJA program enrolled its first class in January 2006.
 Classes are held on specified dates on the Methodist University campus, and additional instruction is online.
+The Methodist University Master of Justice Administration (MJA) is currently on hiatus status.
+The program is not accepting new student admissions.

 The MMS in Physician Assistant Studies is accredited at the national level by the Accreditation Review Commission on Education for the Physician Assistants (ARC-PA) and is recognized as a very high quality and competitive program.
 The program, which started at a bachelor's level program, began in 1996.
 Ninety-eight percent of the graduates are practicing physician assistants in a variety of medical settings and specialties.
 Eighty-six percent of the program's graduates currently practice in North Carolina.